crate/cloud-tutorials/docs/cloud-monitoring.rst

 .. image:: /_assets/img/cloud-monitoring-org-id.png
    :alt: Organization ID

-API Key and Secret can be generated in your `account page`_ in the CrateDB Cloud Console.
+An API Key and Secret can be generated in your `account page`_ in the CrateDB Cloud Console.

 Once you have added your Organization ID and API credentials, execute the following